 - You can be sure a noun is the antecedent if you can use that noun in place of the pronoun.

 My mother gave me my mother's bracelet.

 If two nouns are joined with the conjunction and, use a plural pronoun.
-If they are joined by or or nor, use a pronoun that matches the last noun.
+If they are joined by or or nor, use a singular pronoun.

 John and Randy brought their books to class.

 John or Randy brought his book to class.

 Neither John nor Randy brought his book to class.